Infant boy circumcision: To do or not to do?

 Renee EllisonFeb 20, '22

 One of the first decisions facing parents who have just given birth to a boy is "Do we circumcise him or not?"
 This is a complex issue that most of us haven't studied too deeply before being faced with it, up close and central.
-Once your baby has arrived you won’t have time to study it in depth.
-Todd has done a marvelous job of creating a short article giving you the key issues, and it is obtainable for free, should you be interested in obtaining more objectivity to inform your decision in this regard.
+Once your baby has arrived you will not have time to study it in depth.
+If you are interested in obtaining more objectivity to inform your decision in this regard, you may want to download the abridged 12-page e-Book giving you the key issues (a free PDF download).

 Whatever you decide, time is of essence, and to not decide, means you have decided.
 Deciding that the person himself should make that decision about his own body when he is of age to make that choice, means you have decided that it probably won’t happen—because circumcision at a later age is a much more challenging proposition.